linode/docs/docs/applications/containers/beginners-guide-to-LXD-reverse-proxy/index.md

 LogFormat "%h %l %u %t \"%r\" %>s %O" common
 {{< /output >}}

-The **%h** must be manually replaced with the **%a** format specifier, which prints the value as returned by the RemoteIP Apache module.
+The **%h** must be manually replaced with the **%a** format specifier, which prints the value as returned by the real RemoteIP Apache module.

 {{< output >}}
 LogFormat "%v:%p %a %l %u %t \"%r\" %>s %O \"%{Referer}i\" \"%{User-Agent}i\"" vhost_combined